boto/boto/docs/source/boto_config_tut.rst

 * ~/.aws/credentials - for credentials shared between SDKs
 * ~/.boto - for user-specific settings

+**Comments**
+You can comment out a line by putting a '#' at the beginning of the line, just like in Python code.

 In Windows, create a text file that has any name (e.g. boto.config).
 It's recommended that you put this file in your user folder.
 Then set